Grooot266/Health_Analysis_Using_PowerBI_And_Python/README.md

 collected through Google form based on the health problems of people.
 Analysis was done according to particular region and diseases.
 Visualization of the data was done using Microsoft Power Bi tool.
 In this project with the help of machine learning algorithm we will predict an outcome from the collected data.
-Machine Learning algorithms are the programs that can learn the hidden patterns from the data, predict the output, and improve the performance from experiences on their own.
+Machine Learning algorithms are the programs that can learn the hidden patterns from the data, predict the output, and improve the performance from experiences on their own.